USS Archerfish (SS-311): Fifth patrol, October–December 1944: Sinking Shinano

-Archerfish left Hawaii on 30 October under the command of Commander Joseph F. Enright, visited Saipan on 9 November for quick voyage repairs, and departed two days later to carry out her next patrol, in which her primary mission was to provide lifeguard services for the first B-29 Superfortress strikes against Tokyo.
+Archerfish left Hawaii on 30 October, under the command of Commander Joseph F. Enright, visited Saipan on 9 November, for quick voyage repairs, and departed two days later to carry out her next patrol, in which her primary mission was to provide lifeguard services for the first B-29 Superfortress strikes against Tokyo.
 On 28 November, she received word that no air raids would be launched that day, giving her carte blanche to roam the waters near Tokyo Bay.
 That evening, lookouts spotted what looked like a tanker leaving the bay.
 It was later discovered that it was actually a large aircraft carrier screened by three destroyers (Hamakaze, Yukikaze, Isokaze) and a submarine chaser (Cha-241).

-Enright ordered the carrier tracked "from ahead" in preparation for an attack from below.
+Enright ordered the carrier tracked from ahead in preparation for an attack from below.
 After six hours, the enemy carrier turned back into Archerfish's path, and Archerfish got into an attack position.
 Archerfish submerged and fired six torpedoes, four of which found their mark.
 Enright deliberately set the torpedoes to run shallow (10 ft) in hopes of capsizing the target by holing it higher up on its hull.
 He also wanted to increase the chances of a hit in case the torpedoes ran deeper than set.
-Even as Archerfish descended to 400 ft to avoid a depth charge attack, Enright and the crew saw that the carrier was already listing to starboard.
-The crew also began picking up loud breaking-up noises from the target shortly after firing the last torpedo.
+Before Archerfish descended to 400 ft to avoid a depth charge attack, Enright saw that the carrier was listing to starboard.
+The crew began picking up loud breaking-up noises from the target shortly after firing the last torpedo.
 The noises continued for 47 minutes.

-The patrol ended at Guam on 15 December after 48 days on station.
+The patrol ended at Guam on 15 December, after 48 days on station.
 Initially, the Office of Naval Intelligence thought that Archerfish had sunk a cruiser, not believing that there were any carriers in that stretch of ocean.
 However, Enright had made sketches of the target, and Archerfish was given credit for sinking a 28,000-ton carrier.

 It was only after the war that the Americans learned the identity of Archerfish's quarry: Shinano, the biggest aircraft carrier ever built at the time.
 It was originally the third of the Yamato-class battleships, but had been converted into a 72,000-ton supercarrier after the Battle of Midway.
 Four of Archerfish's six torpedoes had hit, striking the carrier between the anti-torpedo bulge and the waterline at approximately 03:20.
 The damage was magnified by the fact that Shinano had turned south just minutes before Enright loosed his torpedoes, thus exposing her entire side to Archerfish—a nearly ideal firing situation for a submarine.
 The ship initially continued under way, but it lost power around 06:00.
 The crew were unable to contain the flooding due to serious design flaws and inexperience, and the carrier capsized just before 11:00.
 Archerfish received the Presidential Unit Citation and Enright received the Navy Cross for this action.
-To this day, Shinano is the largest warship to be sunk by a submarine.
+Shinano is the largest warship to be sunk by a submarine.